DustinHolm/react-testgen/README.md

 React-testgen is a CLI tool to quickly generate unit test scaffolds for TypeScript-based React components.

+## Status
+Abandoned due to lack of real applicability.
+I am not committed enough to push this from prototype to MVP.

 ## Installation

 You can either install it globally by running